-After the application is submitted, confirm there is nothing in their application that prevents you from selecting another qualified applicant during the consideration process.
+- Check for Show Stoppers: Confirm there is nothing in their application that prevents you from selecting another qualified applicant during the consideration process.
 Some examples include:

 - Pets: You have requested no pets, and the prospective tenants have a dog.
 Be careful on what you consider a pet.
 Service and companion animals are not considered pets, and it is illegal to discriminate on this basis.
 You can read more here.

 - Community Restrictions: You live in a community that requires someone to be over 55 years of age, but none of the prospective tenants are over 55 years of age.